radiant-rstats/radiant.data/vignettes/pkgdown/_transform.Rmd

 11. As date/time (dmy\_hm): convert a variable to a date if the dates are structured as day-month-year-hour-minute
 12. As date/time (ymd\_hms): convert a variable to a date if the dates are structured as year-month-day-hour-minute-second
 13. As date/time (ymd\_hm): convert a variable to a date if the dates are structured as year-month-day-hour-minute

+**Note:** When converting a variable to type `ts` (i.e., time series) you should, at least, specify a starting period and the frequency data.
+For example, for weekly data that starts in the 4th week of the year, enter `4` as the `Start period` and set `Frequency` to `52`.

 #### Normalize